impostorsguides/impostorsguides.github.io/rbenv/part-1/1-c-content.md

   </a>
 </p>

-For me, the format of the `help` output makes it less-readable than a `man` page, BUT at least now I can see the original source of truth for builtin commands, despite using `zsh` instead of `bash`.
+For me, the format of the `help` output makes it less-readable than a `man` page, BUT at least now I can see the original source of truth for builtin commands, despite using `zsh` instead of Bash.

 From the first paragraph, I see the following: